 Gnoums are the friendly giants responsible for taking care of the Earth and they are the Guardian of wildlife.
 They have been looking after the planet since the beginning of its formation.
 On your trip to Stonehenge London, it might be possible that you bump into these enormous creatures looking for their friends who have come from the Neolithic Age.
 As he goes after his friend, ask him about the history of the stones and the construction of the site for he is even older than the stones and the site itself.
 Give him space to tread smoothly, as the site looks like a small model of little stones against his height of 4 metres.

 Wondering why do stones arranged in a particular alignment interest people across the globe?
-To resolve your inquisitivity, visit the Salisbury Museum and Wiltshire museum.
+To resolve your inquisitive, see the Stonehenge exhibitions at Salisbury Museum and Wiltshire museum.
 Feel yourself immersing into the story of the Stonehenges, the landscapes, the people and the various meanings of the structure of the stones.
 The story of these stones which hold a historical and cultural significance is told through a powerful combination of cutting-edge audio-visual techniques to deliver an unforgettable memory to cherish.
 On walking around the museum you would discover a treasure of more than 250 incredible objects of the past ranging from jewellery, pottery and ancient tools.

 Visit the magnificent and antique site of Stonehenge in the evening to take a stroll around it and marvel over the techniques used by ancestors in building it,since it is a must do on the journey to Stonehenge London.
 Walk on the outer edge around the mounds and potholes, while your guide informs you that the site would originally serve the purpose of a graveyard.
 But, this story isn’t a whole piece of history as historians themselves are puzzled by all plausible activities the ancestors might have been performing around the site.
 Take a break off your stroll around the sarsens to behold the beauty of the setting sun which multifolds when seen from behind it.
 The ambience under the sparkling of the setting sun holds a spiritual positive energy which can be felt deep inside bones rejuvenating spirits.
 While sauntering around, the guide would surprise you with their knowledge of semiotics and engineering of the standing masterpiece.